microsoft/WhatTheHack/027-FHIRPoweredHealthcare/Coach/readme.md

 - Event Grid System Topic (Triggers processing of FHIR bundles placed in the FHIR Loader storage account)
 - Azure Data Factory (Export/Anonymize pipeline in challenge 5)
 - Event Hub (managed event ingesting service in challenge 6)

-## Suggested Hack Agenda (Optional)

-_This section is optional.
-You may wish to provide an estimate of how long each challenge should take for an average squad of students to complete and/or a proposal of how many challenges a coach should structure each session for a multi-session hack event.
-For example:_

-- Sample Day 1
-  - Challenge 1 (1 hour)
-  - Challenge 2 (30 mins)
-  - Challenge 3 (2 hours)
-- Sample Day 2
-  - Challenge 4 (45 mins)
-  - Challenge 5 (1 hour)
-  - Challenge 6 (45 mins)

 ## Repository Contents